 Coronavirus Disease (COVID-19):

-The first case of COVID-19 in India was reported in Kerala on January 30, 2020.
+The first case of Covid-19 in India was reported in Kerala on January 30, 2020.
 Kerala adopted a multi-pronged strategy in dealing with the pandemic even before the first Covid-19 confirmed case was reported.
-In fact, Kerala’s response to Covid-19 started much earlier than March 11, 2020, when the Director General of the World Health Organisation (WHO) characterized Covid-19 as a pandemic.
+Kerala’s response to COVID-19 started much earlier than March 11, 2020, when the Director General of the World Health Organisation (WHO) characterized COVID-19 as a pandemic.
 The containment strategies were well in place when the first case was reported.
-From the beginning of Covid-19 control activities, the private hospital engagement team was working in close liaison with the district private hospital engagement nodal officers, private hospital managements and Indian Medical Association.
-Kerala Medical Services Corporation Limited has played the most critical role in the ambulance services by managing the Kaniv-108 ambulances to mobilise the Covid-19 suspects/patients from their houses/exit points to the isolation facilities.
-During the corona virus outbreak in Kerala, it was decided to provide psycho social support ‘Ottakkalla Oppamundu’ to the persons in quarantine/isolation and their family members.
-State level trainings were conducted exhaustively and elaborately covering all staff working in the health sector.
-Ward level teams were active in all Panchayats and were ensuring daily calls and visits to the homes of the elderly.
-A series of mass media campaigns were being conducted for Covid-19 awareness from the beginning of 2020 itself.
+From the beginning of COVID-19 control activities, the private hospital engagement team was working in close liaison with the district private hospital engagement nodal officers, private hospital managements and the Indian Medical Association.
+Kerala Medical Services Corporation Limited has played the most critical role in the ambulance services by managing the Kaniv-108 ambulances to mobilise the COVID-19 suspects/ patients from their houses/exit points to the isolation facilities.
+During the coronavirus outbreak in Kerala, it was decided to provide psychosocial support ‘Ottakkalla Oppamundu’ to the persons in quarantine/isolation and their family members.
+State-level trainings were conducted exhaustively and elaborately covering all staff working in the health sector.
+Ward-level teams were active in all Panchayats and were ensuring daily calls and visits to the homes of the elderly.
+A series of mass media campaigns were being conducted for COVID-19 awareness from the beginning of 2020.
 Health Department launched e-Sanjeevani telemedicine services in Kerala on June 10, 2020.
-They were providing services in a centralized manner and DISHA is the States hub managing the telemedicine activities for the State.
+They were providing services in a centralized manner and DISHA is the State’s hub managing the telemedicine activities for the State.

 Non-Communicable Diseases (NCD):